PhilboBaggins/generic-board-box/README.md

 # Generic Board Box

-A generic box for holding PCBs with the following charactistics:
+A generic box for holding PCBs with the following characteristics:

 * 100 mm x 100 mm size (max size to qualify for JLC PCBs special price)
 * 5 mm corner radius